gavinlyonsrepo/cylon/Readme.md

 build. type cylon to run.
 Some function require software installed as listed below. this is left to user discretion.
 Readme.md is installed to "$HOME"/.config/cylonReadme.md
+this is displayed to screen by a menu option
 You can create an optional config file for custom system backup
 Name: cylonCfg.conf
 Location:"$HOME/.config/"